ministryofjustice/moj-fastapi-template/README.md

 If you need any further help using this skeleton please feel free to reach out to us in the [#laa-cla-dev](https://moj.enterprise.slack.com/archives/CFUESB43G) Slack channel.

-If you build anything with this Skeleton we would love to hear about it!
+If you build anything with this skeleton we would love to hear about it!

 ## Running the API
 It is recommended to use Docker to run the app and database.